-- Media passes will not be mailed to applicants and will be delivered up in person upon presentation of a valid National identification document (Passport or ID-card) and a valid national press card (or accreditation letter from a recognised media organisation).
+- Media passes will not be mailed to applicants and will be delivered in person upon presentation of a valid national identification document (Passport or ID-card) and a valid national press card (or accreditation letter from a recognised media organisation).

 - Media representatives are informed that security personnel will examine, and may test, equipment and personal effects carried onto the site, and are advised to arrive with sufficient lead time to clear security checks.

-- In accordance with NATO media accreditation procedures, NATO reserves the right to deny or withdraw accreditation of media representatives from media organizations who abuse their privileges or put the accreditation to improper use or act in a way not consistent with the principles of the organization.
+- In accordance with NATO media accreditation procedures, NATO reserves the right to deny or withdraw accreditation of media representatives from media organizations who abuse their privileges, put the accreditation to improper use, or act in a way not consistent with the principles of the organization.
 Accreditation requests introduced after 27 June may also be rejected outright.

 THE MEDIA PROGRAMME

-- On 11 July, arrivals, doorsteps, official greeting, official group portrait, welcoming ceremony, meeting opening, press conferences, working dinner welcome and photo; press conference do not require pool cards;
+- On 11 July, arrivals, doorsteps, official greeting, official group portrait, opening ceremony, meeting opening, working dinner welcome and photo; press conference do not require pool cards;

-- On 12 July, arrivals, doorsteps, meeting opening and press conferences; and
+- On 12 July, arrivals, doorsteps, meeting openings; and

 - Access to Symposium events does not typically require pool cards; in case of need, access restrictions will be placed for health/safety reasons.
 The Secretary General is expected to open the Symposium with a keynote address in the morning on 11 July.

 - All media programme events will be transmitted live by the Summit Host Broadcaster to the media centre, online and via satellite.

-- A special welcoming event will be organized by the host country Belgium for accredited media on 10 July from 18h – a unique opportunity to experience the host country's culture.
-More information will be provided in due course.
+- A special welcoming event will be organized by the host country Belgium for accredited media on 10 July from 18h – a unique opportunity to experience the host country’s culture.
+More information was provided to accredited media.

 - Bilateral events between delegations are not a part of the official Summit programme, but they may include a media component.
 Details of these bilateral events should be sought from the delegations concerned.